bahagh/aws_babbel_etl_pipeline-/Readme.md

 Assuming that you have already installed terraform in your machine and that it's path is already in the environment variables and your machine have aws cli installed as well.

-Get into somewhere where you would like to save my projects and open a cmd or powershell and please follow these commands:
+Get into somewhere where you would like to save my project and open a cmd or powershell and please follow these commands:

 ```bash
  mkdir Solution_Of_Baha